Closures between London and Peterborough as signalling work continues

-Sections of the East Coast Main Line will be closed between London and Peterborough on several dates this month as engineering work to install new digital signalling continues.
+Sections of the East Coast Main Line will be closed between and Peterborough on several dates this month as engineering work to install new digital signalling continues.

 Work on the £1bn East Coast Digital Programme (ECDP) will take place for two weekends and two working days later this month.
 More reliable, efficient and greener services are planned in the future, but for present-day travellers Network Rail, Great Northern and Thameslink are all reminding passengers to plan ahead and check their journeys before setting off.